Human rights and International solidarity

 - Everyone has the right to be in a same-gender relationship or express same-gender attraction.
 Everyone has the right to accurately express their gender, including transitioning their gender.
 It is a personal choice for LGBT people on whether or not to be out at work.
 This is undermined for staff working in areas linked to Dubai as colleagues and managers may not understand why someone does not wish to work in Dubai.

-- Academic freedom and the right to freedom of expression are vital to any University and that all teaching and learnings resources should be available to all UoB students, regardless of which campus they study on.
+- Academic freedom and the right to freedom of expression are vital to any University and that all teaching and learning resources should be available to all UoB students, regardless of which campus they study on.

 - Any documentation originating from Dubai authorities, affecting the rights or well being of UoB employees, should be in English and only English Language documentation should be recognised in determining staff contracts, rights and responsibilities.
 This principle should override any contractual agreements made by UoB with Dubai or any other external organisation